 If ‘N’ is equal to the amount of awareness you can physically do, then ‘N + 1’ is the amount of awareness you need.
 You can never have enough awareness.
 For me, one day doesn’t cut it.
 Some cancers have a whole month but they tend to be the big most common ones.
 If we want to get better known in the community, we not only need new and better messages and campaigns, we need to do more than one day.

-New audiences means new thinking ….. different thinking.
+New audiences mean new thinking ….. different thinking.
 One of my methods is to increase the audience reach by forming relationships with non-NET organisations including physicians.
 Some of this is extremely hard work.
-For example, the 2016 WEGO Health Awards took a considerable amount of personal effort and time and ditto for 2017 and 2018.
+For example, the 2016 WEGO Health Awards took a considerable amount of personal effort and time and ditto for 2017 and 2018 and 2021.
 However, there’s a lot of new audiences out there now hearing about NETs that had never heard of the disease until I was able to use the platform of these awards.
 It’s worth it.
+WEGO Health is the biggest patient leader network in the world.
 Here’s a statement from the CEO of WEGO Health:

-My animal free blog site hit one million views in 2019 and I’m a relative newbie.
+My animal free blog site hit one million views in 2019 (1.5 million in 2020) and I’m a relative newbie.
 So perhaps there is another way?